xcart/xc5-manual/en/general_setup/new_upgrade.md

        At this last step, you may receive several types of warnings:

        *   If your store has any modules that have upgrade hooks, and these modules are disabled (not active), you will be prompted to either activate such modules or completely remove them.
+A module must be active in order to correctly run the upgrade hooks, and this is the reason why the module must be either enabled or deleted.
            ![8_enable_uninstall.png]({{site.baseurl}}/attachments/ref_9raTXZPN/8_enable_uninstall.png)

            Starting with X-Cart version 5.3.20, we only provide a prompt to remove such modules; however, there is a link to the list of disabled modules where you can enable them if you choose to do so.

-           A module must be active in order to correctly run the upgrade hooks, and this is the reason why the module must be either enabled or deleted.

        *   If your store has modules that do not exist in the marketplace (e.g. you uploaded them via **Upload add-on** button) and you are doing an upgrade/update within the 3rd or 4th digit sequence of the version number, you will be advised to disable these modules, although it is not strictly necessary.
 If you are doing a major upgrade affecting the 1st or 2nd digit sequence of the version number, you will be told that such modules will be disabled automatically.

         *   If your store has any modified files, you will get a warning like this:
             ![]({{site.baseurl}}/attachments/ref_9raTXZPN/8_modified_files.png)

+            You will be able to choose whether you want the modified files to be replaced in the process of upgrade with their non-modified versions, or to keep the modified files (The latter option may cause your site to crash, so clearly you must understand what you are doing.)

    8. Click the **Install updates** button to run the installation of the update/upgrade.
 Note that the button becomes active only after you have confirmed the creation of a backup.
         ![9_iconfirm_backup.png]({{site.baseurl}}/attachments/ref_9raTXZPN/9_iconfirm_backup.png)